In this guide

 Wise

-Wise gives you a genuine Dutch IBAN (starting with NL) that most Dutch employers and landlords accept.
+Wise gives you a European IBAN that most Dutch employers and landlords accept.
 The account is free to open.
 You get a debit card (small one-time fee), can hold euros alongside other currencies, and send money internationally at real exchange rates.

 How to open a Wise account: